b-pardi/Marker-Tracker/README.md

 - The green box will follow the cell and the blue lines indicate the contours of the cell, recording the surface area within the blue boundaries
 - Outputs are saved to 'output/Surface_Area_Output.csv'

+## Multithreading Capabilities
+- Every tracking function includes a single threaded and multi threaded version
+- Clicking the check box to use multi threading will activate the multithreading version
+- This version is less stable but has been shown to more than triple the speed that these algorithms run in most cases
+- Here is a summary of the run time performance of each tracking method.
+The numbers represent cumulative run time of the indicated tracking algorithm, on the left is single thread and on the right is multithread.
+Each measure was taken from the same video and the same section of the video.
+All units are in seconds marker tracker (2 threads) (cells)
+10.94 -> 2.87
+marker tracker (2 threads) (hydrogels)
+34.58 -> 9.65
+necking point (2 threads):
+46.89 -> 12.96
+necking midpt method (3 threads):
+56.62 -> 19.78
+surface area (4 threads):
+9.96 -> 6.85

 ## After Tracking Videos, Further Analysis
 ### Outlier Removal
 - Sometimes necking point or less commonly marker tracker jump around certain points and can skew data